WAITIN’ FOR THE SUN TO GO DARK

 On Monday, August 21, 2017 the moon will align perfectly with the sun casting a shadow across all of Alliance causing a total eclipse of the sun.
 The best place for viewing the Total Solar Eclipse being on the exact center of the eclipse path as the centerline enjoys the longest viewing time.
 Alliance, Nebraska is located on the centerline of the eclipse.

-Don’t think that a partial eclipse is “good enough”, they say a partial eclipse is like standing outside the restaurant smelling the steak on the grill – while a TOTAL Eclipse is like actually eating the Nebraska Beef!
+The entire United States will have a partial eclipse, don’t think that a partial eclipse is “good enough”, a partial eclipse is like standing outside the restaurant smelling the steak on the grill – while a TOTAL Eclipse is like actually eating the Nebraska Beef!

 With the dry Western Nebraska climate, and the time of year, there is an excellent chance of cloudless skies.
 Historically speaking, there is about a 50% chance of no cloud cover on that day and time, a 40% chance of some clouds, and only a 10% chance of total obscurity.